CALL US TODAY · (707) 542-4321

 The BC Engineering Group staff has submitted numerous Stormwater Runoff reports and can walk you through every step of the Cannabis use permitting process.
 As a leading civil engineering design firm, feel free to reach out to us with any questions you may have regarding cannabis cultivation.
 Take advantage of our experience and contact us today for your cannabis and agricultural land development needs, we are here to help.

-Facebook and LinkedIn.
+For more information on cannabis cultivation permitting and other land planning services, please contact us at 707-542-4321, or find us on Facebook and LinkedIn.
 You can also stay up to date with civil engineering and land planning issues by subscribing to our blog.